rossta/rossta.github.com/source/blog/2016-02-17-clojure-iterate-in-ruby.md

 (iterate f x)
 ```

-So, we can generate a simple sequence of numbers increasing by one using the `inc` function and some start value:
+So, we can generate a simple sequence of numbers using the `inc` function and some start value:

 ```clojure
 => (iterate inc 1)